International-Data-Spaces-Association/idsa/graduation_scheme/README.md

 -	TSC always has final decision
 -	TSC doesn’t have to accept WG recommendation
 -	Outcome may be “no” simply because sponsors don’t step forward within the timeframe
--	Outcome from TSC Triage or TAG recommendation could be that we want to wait for some reason e.g. project backlogs; batching similar projects together.
+-	Outcome from TSC Triage or WG recommendation could be that we want to wait for some reason e.g. project backlogs; batching similar projects together.
 We should give the project an explanation and set time expectations in these cases.
 -	All “no” outcomes and other exceptions are discussed by the TSC, and then with project and WG representatives.
 We will try to give feedback but it may simply be a lack of conviction in the project.